Why the Child-Star Curse Was No Match for Kiernan Shipka

 Kiernan Shipka doesn't plan on being one of those countless others and, so far, she's showing all the telltale signs of being an enduring presence on screens of all sizes for years to come.

-With that sort of hindsight, as well as her attempt to give up caffeine, one might mistake her for being older than 18.
+With that sort of hindsight, as well as her attempt to give up caffeine, one might have mistaken her for being older than 18 at the time.

+Happily, today, as Shipka turns 20 and officially puts her teenage years behind her, life seems no less full of friendship, promise, purpose and pizza than it did a year ago.

-The already veteran star, who grew up before viewers' eyes playing wide-eyed kid turned jaded teen (thanks, Mom and Dad) Sally Draper on Mad Men, is now bewitching audiences as the star of Netflix's Chilling Adventures of Sabrina, having somehow managed the weight of expectations, dealing with fame in the age of social media and any pressure she may put on herself and—so far, so good—coming out seriously poised on the other side.
+The already veteran star, who grew up before viewers' eyes playing wide-eyed kid turned jaded teen (thanks, Mom and Dad) Sally Draper on Mad Men, is now bewitching audiences as the star of Netflix's Chilling Adventures of Sabrina, which premiered last year and already has been renewed for a third and fourth season.

+And just in time for, er, Thanksgiving, she can also be seen starring in the Netflix Christmas movie Let It Snow, in which friends get snowed in at the local Waffle House and shenanigans ensue.

+"I play the Duke, she has always been best friends with this character named Tobin," Shipka explained to MEA Worldwide at the film's premiere, held while she had a week off from filming Sabrina in Vancouver.
+"A new romantic interest comes into her life and that forces her to confront her feelings for her best friend.
+It's a beautiful journey about love and appreciation within friendship and people who are also scared about taking the next step, as they fear ruining something.
+It's a tale as old as time, and I feel it will really resonate with a lot of people."

 And not that she-looks-like-she's-about-to-crack kind of poise.

 Shipka was doing commercials in her native Chicago at 5 months old, was 6 when she auditioned for Mad Men and then 15 when the show signed off.
 That allowed for some pivotal in-between time to figure out what was next—and aside from taking on another daughter-of-a-prickly-mom role in Feud: Bette and Joan, she did use that ultimately brief break to try out comedy and horror, and be a "kid."
-Albeit a kid with a pre-royal-Meghan Markle-level Instagram account, a refined epicurean palate and impeccable taste in fashion.
+Albeit a kid with a pre-royal-Meghan Markle-level Instagram account, an epicure's palate and impeccable taste in fashion.

 Gotham/GC Images

-"I'd take classes and vacillate between going out and having fun and being a total introvert, because that's kind of who I am," she told the Los Angeles Times recently.
+"I'd take classes and vacillate between going out and having fun and being a total introvert, because that's kind of who I am," she told the Los Angeles Times last year.
 "Sixteen was a really formative year.
 It was definitely a figuring-out period.
 Nothing new was quite on the horizon and I was sort of like, 'What's happening?
 What will I do?'
 I learned to at least try to live in whatever moment I was in."

 Having never gone to a regular school and spending so much time on set, could have (and has) taken its toll on a lot of other actresses, but luckily it turned out that Shipka loves what she does, and it became her full-on chosen profession, rather than a profession that was chosen for her.